gramener/gramex-guide/install/README.md

 If Gramex does not run:

+- If you're using `Python 3.8`, install Python 3.7 instead and re-install Gramex.
+Gramex currently does not work with Python 3.8.
-- Tru uninstalling and re-installing Gramex.
+- Try uninstalling and re-installing Gramex.
 Stop Gramex and all other Python applications when re-installing.
 - Make sure that typing `gramex` runs the Gramex executable, and is not aliased to a different command.
 - If UI components are not working, install [node.js][nodejs], ensure that it's on your PATH, and run `gramex setup --all` to set up all apps again.

 ## Uninstall Gramex